harshitm92/Pizzahutproject/README.md

 - **pizzas** → Stores pizza information including price and size
 - **pizza_types** → Stores pizza category and name information

-> ⚠️ Note: The dataset structure should be created or imported before running these queries.

 ## 📊 Key SQL Queries & Insights
 The SQL script answers the following business questions: